Table of contents

 We can help you with that!
 We feel like a fish in the water in Social Media and Performance Marketing.
 Contact us and check us out!

-Of interest, it is also worth mentioning that some people distinguish a 5P composition in addition to the 4P and 7P concepts.
+It is also worth mentioning that some people distinguish a 5P composition in addition to the 4P and 7P concepts.
 It then consists of such elements as product, price, promotion, distribution and people.

 Concept 4C